THE RULES OF MUDEFORD SAILING CLUB

 - a Conduct the correspondence of the Club

 - b.
 Keep the custody of all Club documents.

-- b.
+- a.
 Keep a register of Club member’s names and addresses.

-- c.
-Furnish each new member with a copy of the Rules and Bylaws of the Club.
+- b.
+Shall furnish each new member with a copy of the Rules and Bylaws of the Club.

 - a.
 Cause such books of account to be kept as are necessary to give a true and fair view of the state of the finances of the Club.